 The Budewig Mode of Dress for students consists of a basic uniform that parents may purchase at the store of their choice.
 The selections for the Budewig “mode of dress” are as follows:

-Colors: Solid color tops – red, navy, light blue or white (no emblems larger than a nickel)
+- Solid color polo tops (no emblems larger than a nickel)

-Students cannot wear the same colored top and bottom (e.g. navy blue top and navy blue bottom)
+- Students cannot wear the same colored top and bottom (e.g. navy blue top and

 - Shirts must be tucked in at all times.